pakizarashid/studentHUB/README.md

 # 🚀 Project: StudentHub - Your University App! 📱
 <br/>

+>  <h3>I’m excited to share my final year project, StudentHub - Your University App!, a mobile application designed to streamline the
+>   university experience by bringing all essential resources into one platform. 🎓</h3>
 I’m excited to share my final year project, StudentHub - Your University App!, a mobile application designed to streamline the university experience by bringing all essential resources into one platform. 🎓
 <br/>